 Lisa’s two decades of work with spoken word and oral storytelling infuses her work with a distinctive, subtle narrative understanding.
 As a student of languages and linguistics (currently studying for Master of Applied Linguistics at University of Melbourne) Lisa’s ongoing research into the global phenomenon of oral storytelling – its origins and modern incarnations – informs all of her work.
 Complimentary research into philosophies of deep listening and sound meditation also informs Lisa’s soundscape creation and desire to develop truly immersive listening experiences.

 Recent installations include the Women of the World (WOW) festival's "Women, Art & Politics" residency, White Night Melbourne 2016 (IDEATION) and 2017 (The Night Garden and The Seadragon's Lair).
+In July, August and November 2018 Lisa will be in residence working with the 4DSOUND system at the Spatial Sound Institute, Budapest.

 As DJ LAPKAT, Lisa creates lyrical, kinetic mixes of global rhythm and melody, multilingual poetry and story.
 Spoken word artists, poets, storytellers, griots, hip hop emcees, cantati, chanteurs ... stories old and new, lost and found treasures, voices and languages from around the world mixed with music ranging from folk traditions to the cross-cultural collaborations of the global bass movement.
 Minimal beats made for slow dances, passionate voices and a stream of social consciousness.